OlivierPelletier/eve-online-incursions-discord-bot/README.md

 New features for this bot are mainly motivated by ISK/PLEX donation.
 If you want to sponsor a new feature for this bot, DM me on discord @Opet#1246.

+## Bot features

+### Slash commands

+- /incursions (shows current incursion information )

+### Other

+- The bot will scan regularly the ESI for incursions update and will post the update inside a dedicated Discord channel.

 ## Installation

 ### Requirements